 Less than two weeks after the much-loved Inspiron Mini 9 went MIA from many Dell Web sites around the world it seems the Mini 12 has also hit its use-by date.

-Earlier this evening the Mini 12 disappeared from Dell’s Australian Web site, leaving just the Mini 9 and Mini 10 to fly the company’s netbook flag.
+Earlier this evening the Mini 12 disappeared from Dell’s Australian Web site leaving just the Mini 9 and Mini 10 to fly the company’s netbook flag.
 (A note for our international readers â€“ yes we’ve still got the Mini 9 down here while the Mini 10v isn’t due for local release until the end of this month).

-Dell’s Web sites in the UK, Hong Kong and Singapore are also now Mini 12-free zones, although at the time of writing the large-screen netbook is still listed at Dell’s US site.
+Dell’s Web sites in the UK Hong Kong and Singapore are also now Mini 12-free zones although at the time of writing the large-screen netbook is still listed at Dell’s US site.

-With its 12.1 inch screen the Mini 12 was the first super-sized netbook to break away from the pack, but its fate seemed sealed by Microsoft’s tighter restrictions on the netbook category in order for OEMs to qualify for a discounted Windows 7 licence.
+With its 12.1 inch screen the Mini 12 was the first super-sized netbook to break away from the pack but its fate seemed sealed by Microsoft’s tighter restrictions on the netbook category in order for OEMs to qualify for a discounted Windows 7 licence.

-The revised spec drops the maximum screen size from 12.1 inches to 10.2 inches â€“ a ceiling which both of Dell’s Mini 10 and 10v just scrape under, but which would see the Mini 12 burdened with a full price edition of Windows 7 Home Basic or Windows 7 Home Premium rather than the cut-rate Windows 7 Starter.
+The revised spec drops the maximum screen size from 12.1 inches to 10.2 inches â€“ a ceiling which both of Dell’s Mini 10 and 10v just scrape under but which would see the Mini 12 burdened with a full price edition of Windows 7 Home Basic or Windows 7 Home Premium rather than the cut-rate Windows 7 Starter.

-– a low-cost ‘thin and light’ Windows 7 notebook with an 11.6 inch screen, built around Intel’s new ULV platform and running either the Celeron M or Pentium M processor.
+It seems that Dell’s gameplan is to retire the Mini 12 and replace it with the rumoured Mini 11 codenamed Argos â€“ a low-cost ‘thin and light’ Windows 7 notebook with an 11.6 inch screen built around Intel’s new ULV platform and running either the Celeron M or Pentium M processor.
 The specs indicate upwards of 2GB of RAM with a hard drive offering between 160GB and 250GB.